-In the spring of 2015, the Ontario Ministry of Health and Long Term Care proposed amendments to Ontario Regulation 201/96 under the Ontario Drug Benefit Act (ODBA) which would have impact across the Ontario Pharmacy industry, including services within Centric Health's Specialty Pharmacy segment.
-Centric Health management believes that efficiencies the Company can continue to realize in its Specialty Pharmacy business, as well as revisions to its seniors community pharmacy segment should the proposed changes be implemented.
-Despite the potential contractionary impact of the proposed changes, Centric will continue to focus and deliver on its primary objective of achieving the highest levels of quality care and safe medication services.
-The Company is still in the process of determining the impact of the proposed changes.
+On October 1, 2015, the Ontario Ministry of Health and Long Term Care (MOHLTC) implemented amendments to Ontario Regulation 201/96 under the Ontario Drug Benefit Act (ODBA) that have impact across the Ontario Pharmacy industry.
+For Centric Health, the acquisition of Pharmacare meaningfully diversified the Specialty Pharmacy segment's revenues beyond Ontario (prior thereto, all Specialty Pharmacy revenue was generated in Ontario) and the Company expects that further growth of its business in Western Canada will continue to diversify its revenue from this segment.
+Centric management believes that efficiencies the Company can continue to realize in its Specialty Pharmacy business, as well as revisions to its seniors community pharmacy service model in Ontario related to ancillary services will serve to largely offset the impact on the profitability of its Specialty Pharmacy segment.
+In this context, Centric will continue to focus and deliver on its primary objective of achieving the highest levels of quality care and safe medication services.